Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 It is important to remember, however, that flowering cannot be delayed indefinitely.
 If the bulbs are ‘forgotten’ in the garage beyond late February or early March, they will produce weak flower stalks in the darkness and eventually die.

-Due to longer days and more sunlight, the bulbs grown in late winter and early spring will produce stronger flowers.
+Due to longer days and more sunlight, bulbs grown in late winter and early spring will produce stronger flowers.
 And this is still the time when it is cold outside and flowers indoors are very desirable.

 To ensure that the flower stalk grows straight, turn the pot frequently, so that different sides of the plant are exposed to the light.